 - 16. The project is not a designated project under the Environmental Impact Assessment Ordinance (Cap.
 499).
 We engaged a consultant to conduct a Preliminary Environmental Review (PER) for the proposed project in August 2013.
 The PER recommended installation of insulated windows and airconditioning for 12 classrooms on the 1/F and 2/F, two small group teaching rooms on 2/F and four special rooms (Home Economics Room, Design and Technology Room, Visual Arts Room and Music Room) on the 3/F of the MoID School Block.
 With the mitigation measures in place, noise affecting the teaching and learning environment of the reprovisioned schools will be reduced to the minimum.
-The estimated cost of the mitigation measures is \$3.6 million in September 2013 prices.
+The estimated cost of the mitigation measures is \$3.8 million in September 2014 prices.
 We have included the cost of the above mitigation measures as part of the building and building services works in the project estimate. - 17.
 During construction, we will control noise, dust and site run-off nuisances to within established standards and guidelines through the implementation of mitigation measures in the relevant contract.
 These include the use of silencers, mufflers, acoustic lining or shields for noisy construction activities, frequent cleaning and watering of the site, and the provision of wheel-washing facilities.
-These measures would address concerns raised by some local residents on the possible problem of pollution arising from the construction works.
+These measures would address concerns raised by some local residents on the possible problem of pollution arising from the construction works. - 18.
+At the planning and design stages, we have considered measures to reduce the generation of construction waste where possible (e.g. using metal site hoardings and signboards so that these materials can be recycled or reused in other projects).
+In addition, we will require the contractor to reuse inert construction waste (e.g. use of excavated materials for filling within the site) on site or in other suitable construction sites as far as possible, in order to minimise the disposal of inert construction waste at public fill reception facilities6.
+We will encourage the contractor to maximise the use of recycled/ recyclable inert construction waste, and the use of non-timber formwork to further reduce generation of construction waste.